Health insurance exec becomes hostile witness

 Cigna disputed Potter’s charges, saying in a statement to The Wall Street Journal Health Blog, “…we strongly disagree with the suggestion that, motivated by profits, the insurance industry has deliberately attempted to confuse or unfairly treat covered individuals.”

 Trudy Lieberman, president of AHCJ’s board of directors, interviewed Potter for her “Excluded Voices” series in the Columbia Journalism Review.
 The interview provides a window into how insurance companies control the message and what questions reporters should ask, but don’t.
-Potter make some predictions about how insurers will react as health reform moves forward and how they will mount “duplicitous PR campaigns.”
+Potter make some predictions about how insurers will react as Health Policy moves forward and how they will mount “duplicitous PR campaigns.”